 These nifty devices, or pre-installed systems on more up to date cars, use GPS to track the location of a stolen vehicle.
 Should your car go missing, you can keep eyes on its whereabouts with the use of an app or online feature, depending on the device you use.

-Sure, they can be annoying when someone walks too close to your car and accidentally sets your alarm off at 2.00am, but alarms also act as a huge deterrent to potential thieves.
+Sure, they can be annoying when someone walks too close to your car and accidentally sets your alarm off at 2.00am, but alarms also act as a massive deterrent to potential thieves.

 Activated most often when someone touches your car, some are super sensitive, so just one step too close could be enough to scare someone away.

-VIN etching allows individual vehicles to be identified with a serial number, which appears on a cars registration document, and allows it to be tracked throughout every stage of its existence.
+VIN etching allows individual vehicles to be identified with a serial number, which appears on a cars registration document and will enable it to be tracked throughout every stage of its existence.

 By branding different areas on the car, these work as excellent deterrents to thieves looking for parts to sell, and can also assist police in the recovery of a stolen car.